Updated on August 29, 2019

 Promoting initiatives for biodiversity conservation starts with getting people in diverse positions to better recognize and understand the value of biodiversity.
 With the understanding that awareness leads to conservation, Sony engages in a broad range of biodiversity education and awareness initiatives including organizing nature walks, biodiversity-themed photo contests, environmental education for students, and art competitions, as well as using social media to raise biodiversity awareness.
 These initiatives will enable Sony to help achieve Target 1 "Awareness increased" of the Aichi Biodiversity Targets.

 Sony launched the Wow!
 Wow!
 Biodiversity Project in fiscal 2015, as a platform for organizing nature appreciation events for the general public and to spread awareness of biodiversity through social media.
-Sony China joined the project in fiscal 2016 and has been organizing a nature- and biodiversity-themed photo contest and nature walks for the Chinese public.
-The photo contest held in fiscal 2017 drew 965 entries, which were shared with some 60,000 people through social media, including employees of Sony Group companies in China and their friends.
-To further spread awareness among the general public, Sony China held a public exhibition of the winning entries at the Shanghai Botanical Garden in conjunction with organizing biodiversity lectures and biodiversity-themed photography workshops using Sony cameras.
-These events helped to direct attention toward biodiversity and educate the broader public on the importance of biodiversity.
+Sony China joined the project in fiscal 2016 and has been continuously organizing activities which designed to raise biodiversity awareness, including a nature- and biodiversity-themed photo contest in China.
+The annual photo contest has drawn roughly 3,700 submissions since the start of the contest in fiscal 2016.
+The submissions have been shared with approximately 200,000 people via social media, including employees of Sony Group companies in China and their friends.
+To further spread awareness among the general public, Sony China has held a public exhibition of the winning entries at the Shanghai Pudong Software Park in conjunction with organizing biodiversity lectures and biodiversity-themed photography workshops using Sony cameras.
+These events have helped to direct attention toward biodiversity and educate the broader public on the importance of biodiversity.

 As part of their environmental conservation activities, various Sony sites survey the natural habitats located on their grounds and in the surrounding areas by monitoring and fixed-point observations.
 They then reflect the results of these studies in conservation plans, allowing them to carry out activities in consideration of the local ecosystem.
 The disclosure of the survey results will enable Sony to help achieve Target 19 "Knowledge improved, shared and applied" of the Aichi Biodiversity Targets.